 Some streets might be challenging for inexperienced mountain drivers, but you are okay to drive here in general.

 How to Get Around Kotor For One Day +

 FOOT: The old town is car-free – and even if it were not, the old town is so small that you can easily walk from one end to the other within 10 minutes.
 So, within the old town, you will only walk.
 Also, getting up the city walls is only possible on foot (no cable car).

-BY BOAT/PUBLIC TRANSPORTATION/TOURS: If you visit beautiful Perast, you can either take a bus, a boat, or drive to get to other towns.
+BY BOAT/PUBLIC TRANSPORTATION/TOURS: If you visit beautiful Perast, you can either take a bus, a boat, or drive to get there.
+More on that, later.

 While you can see the best of Kotor in one day, I actually suggest staying there for a night.
 I stayed in Kotor for three nights (because I wanted to make sure I had sunny weather so that I could enjoy it to the fullest).